lissto-dev/api/README.md

 - `KUBECONFIG`: Path to kubeconfig file (optional, defaults to `~/.kube/config`)
 - `API_KEYS_FILE`: Path to API keys file (defaults to `api-keys.yaml`)

-### API Keys File
+### API Keys Storage

-The `api-keys.yaml` file supports:
+API keys are stored in a Kubernetes secret (`lissto-api-keys` in the global namespace) and can be managed via:

+1. **Admin API Endpoint** (recommended): Use `POST /api/v1/_internal/api-keys` with an admin API key
+2. **Kubernetes Secret**: Directly edit the secret if needed

+The secret format follows the YAML structure:
-- `role`: Required role name
+- `role`: Required role name (`admin`, `deploy`, or `user`)
 - `api_key`: Required API key string
 - `name`: Optional user name for logging
+- `slack_user_id`: Optional Slack user ID for integration

 ## Security Considerations

+- API keys are stored in Kubernetes secrets and loaded on startup
-- API keys are loaded once at startup and cached in memory
+- API keys are cached in memory and can be updated dynamically
 - All API communications should use HTTPS in production
 - Rotate API keys regularly
-- Use strong, random API keys
+- Use strong, random API keys (automatically generated)
 - Monitor API key usage
+- Admin API keys have full access - protect them carefully

 ## Next Steps